Sanyok6/Chesstopia/README.md

 - ## Magic Chess

-- ### Magic chess is a game mode which allows players to by pass move validation sometimes.
+- ### Magic chess is a game mode which allows players to by pass move validation for one piece every move.
 Players can take this to their advantage by making moves that are not valid in the standard chess

 - ### How does this apply to the theme?
 This may seem like a bug, but allowing illegal moves for some pieces leads to super fun, and crazy positions.